chkp-dhouari/AWS-CICD-CLOUDGUARD/README.md

 ![header image](s33.png)

 Add CloudGuard Workload security using the CLI plugin and configure the proact and the fsp.
 Please refer the annotations in the build and deploy stages or phases:
+**Note: A CloudGuard API token is required with the cloudguard commands to execute successfuly and you can add the token using the -t option or add a cloudguard-config.json file in your repository.

 ![header image](build1.png)